Repurposing Denim: Easy No-Sew Coasters

 Making No-Sew Denim Pocket Coasters

-And you’re not gonna believe how easy it is to make these coasters.
-I simply start by cutting out a pocket, leaving a small flap of material on the top of the pocket.
+To make these coasters I start by cutting out a pocket, leaving a small flap of material on the top of the pocket.

 But that’s an easy fix too.
 I cut a waterproof plastic sheet to the exact size to fit inside these pocket coasters.
 I’ve used various thin flexible water-proof materials to fill this need.
 Heck I’ve even used a chip bag cut to size to fit the bill!

-I slide this moisture-proof material into the pocket so any moisture would be stopped after that first layer of cloth.
+I slide this moisture-proof barrier into the pocket so any moisture would be stopped after that first layer of cloth.

 Finally I tuck the top flap back in and give it a quick ironing to crease it so it stays tucked in.
 Sometimes I’ll add a little hot glue to the flap.
 But sometimes not.